 Use always-on sparingly

-If a user stops using their watch during a session with your app, the device will eventually go into system ambient mode to save battery.
+If a user stops using their watch during a session with your app, the device enters system ambient mode to save battery.

-Wear OS will bring that app back to an active state if the user interacts with the device again within a specified amount of time.
+Wear OS brings that app back to an active state if the user interacts with the device again within a specified amount of time.

-For most use cases, this should be enough for user to have a good experience and save battery life.
+For most use cases, this is enough for users to have a good experience and save battery life.

 Don't hold a wake lock

-Use APIs such as Health Services to obtain sensor data, while allowing the CPU to sleep between readings or delivery.
+Use APIs, for example, Health Services, to obtain sensor data while letting the CPU sleep between readings or delivery.

 Optimize location and sensor management

-Sensor management is very important and can impact battery life negatively if not done properly.
+Sensor management is important and can negatively affect battery life if not done properly.

-• Flush sensors when the screen/app becomes active again.
+- Flush sensors when the screen or app becomes active again.

-• For location sensors, follow the best practices recorded at Detect location on Wear OS.
+- For location sensors, follow the best practices in Detect location on Wear OS.

 Use haptics to confirm actions

-Use haptic feedback to confirm actions, such as start, stop, auto-pause, or auto-lap.
+Use haptic feedback to confirm actions, for example, start, stop, auto-pause, or auto-lap.

 Use touch lock